dubiacc/website/articles/en/europes-downfall/index.md

-# The Historical Decline of Europe
+# Real History: The Historical Decline of Europe

 ## Introduction